 1. Combine Online & Offline Worlds

-No matter if a customer makes a purchase through your mobile app or visits your store on his way back from the office, the experience should be frictionless as well as consistent.
+No matter if a customer makes a purchase through your mobile app or visits your store on his way back from the office, the experience should be frictionless and consistent.

-Combining the best of both online as well as offline channels will help you deliver memorable customer experiences and make it far easier for customers to buy from your brand.
+Combining the best of both online and offline channels will help you deliver memorable customer experiences and make it far easier for customers to buy from your brand.

-Now, combining online and offline channels should not be just for your customers but for your employees as well.
-For instance, while speaking to an in-store employee, the customer can browse through discounts, payment options, rewards, etc. Similarly, the employee can use his tablet to search for the product the customer wants to buy.
+Now, this approach shouldn’t be just for your customers but for your employees as well.
+For instance, while speaking to an in-store employee, the customer can browse through discounts, payment options, rewards, etc., on their smartphone.
+Similarly, the employee can use his tablet to search for the product the customer wants to buy.